-Sodium chloride (salt) brine is now used universally in cold regions as a road pre-treatment solution prior to ice storms to prevent the bonding of ice to surface areas, which forms black-ice patches.
-Road pre-treatment returns surfaces to normal faster, resulting in fewer accidents and injuries.
+Sodium chloride (salt) brine is now used universally in cold regions as a pre-treating solution prior to ice storms to prevent the bonding of ice to surface areas, which forms black-ice patches.
+Pre-treating returns surfaces to normal faster, resulting in fewer accidents and injuries.
 Salt needs water to work, and brine supplies the moisture to aid in the melting process.
 Increased efficiency using brine results in using less salt which also minimizes environmental impact.
-Read article.

 Making your own brine saves transportation costs.
 Salt is spread more evenly and stays where you put it, unlike rock salt.
 Crews can cover more area by applying before the storm.